HandmadePhD/2023-RECAP/README.md

 I am running this code on a MacBook Pro with macOS Ventura version 13.3.

-You will need to install the XKCD font on your computer.
+You will need to install the XKCD font on your system.
 You can download the font from [https://github.com/ipython/xkcd-font](https://github.com/ipython/xkcd-font).

 Download repository: